 How does SAP affect eligibility for aid?

-During the SAP review, which is conducted every June or weekly thereafter if an aid application is received after the initial review, progress is reviewed in several areas.
-Academic disqualification by the university, unit and time limits required to complete a degree, and the total number of units attempted at Northridge compared to the number of units completed at Northridge are all taken into consideration.
+SAP initial review is conducted every June and weekly thereafter for applications received after the initial review.
+The areas reviewed include academic disqualification by the university; unit and time limits required to complete a degree; and the total number of units attempted compared to the number of units completed.

 If you do not meet one or more of the standards for each measure, you will not be eligible for grants, work-study or federal loans at CSUN until you regain eligibility by meeting all standards or file an appeal that is approved.
 A notice will be emailed to you detailing the standards that have not been met.
 The notice will include a link to the Appeal Form and will include further instructions.

 Reinstatement is possible if you regain the ability to meet all of the standards, or if you are eligible to appeal and the appeal is approved.
 See below for acceptable conditions to appeal.
-Please note, only two appeals may be approved for each academic program of study at CSUN.
-For example, only two appeals may be approved during a student’s entire undergraduate career and two appeals as a graduate student.
 Submission of an appeal does not guarantee the appeal will be approved.

 How are maximum units and the pass rate determined?

-For detailed information about maximum units and the completion ratio, please read “Maximum Units and Pass Rate” information on this web page.
+For detailed information about maximum units and the completion ratio, please read “Maximum Units and Pass Rate” section on this page.

 How do students regain eligibility after not passing enough attempted units and being told they are not eligible for appeal?